TypeNetwork/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytde.md

 ## General Technical Information

-**Overview:** This describes a proposed X Transparent Decender axis to vary the height of decenders.
+**Overview:** This describes a proposed X Transparent Descender axis to vary the height of descenders.

 **Related axes:** wght, width, opsz